pingyourid/UnCrashBySignal/README.md

+pay attention!!!!!
+error:don't use this anymore,it will lead crash!!!!!!

 a simple class which can prevent application crash due to unrecognized selector.

 All code shared,you can use it in anywhere.

 The introductin of simple principle: